-Setting Up Document Conversion
+Setting up Document Conversion

-Some documents -- including PDFs and those from Microsoft Office -- are supported in a preview view in Jive.
-To convert content from its native format into a form that can be previewed without altering the original document, you'll need the Document Conversion module, which you'll need to deploy on a server that is separate from your core Jive production instances.
+Some documents - including PDFs and some of the Office documents - are supported in a preview view in Jive.
+To convert content from its native format into a form that can be previewed without altering the original document, you need the Document Conversion module.
+This module you deploy on a server that is separate from your core Jive production instances.